 It means these individuals identify themselves as allies and are to the best of their ability understanding, supportive and trustworthy.
 Safe Zone members are committed to treating everyone with the dignity and respect they are entitled to as human beings, regardless of race, ethnicity, culture, gender, level of ability, national background or religion.
 These individuals are committed to educating themselves about oppression, heterosexism and homophobia, and to combating it on a personal level.

-Safe Zone Program Facilitators
+Safe Zone Program Facilitators and Participants

 To see a list of current program facilitators, view Safe Zone Facilitators.